FinnoChopz/SocialFriction/initialprompt.md

 You are a senior full-stack engineer + product designer.
-Build a complete, production-ready website from scratch for a Cornell final project about **AI companionship, social friction, and sycophancy**.
+Build a complete, production-ready website from scratch for a research final project about **AI companionship, social friction, and sycophancy**.
 Make every decision yourself (tech stack, IA, styling, copy, animations, accessibility).
 Don’t ask questions.
 Ship something beautiful and “Tesla-homepage” clean.

 # 0) Core idea + vibe
 This site should make a visitor “get it” quickly: